In Gaza, Displaced Women Recount Lives Upended By War

 “I thought we'd go home after a week.
 It's been more than 70 days now and we're still not back,” she said.

-The teenager said she has lost seven kilos (15 pounds) since the war began.
+The teenager said she has lost seven kilos since the war began.
 She has fallen sick several times and was even taken to the emergency room after fainting.

-Today, her meals mainly consist of canned food, with only the occasional piece of bread.

 Ruk is afraid for the lives of her friends, and her own.